Sephardic law and customs: Post-expulsion

-After the expulsion from Spain, the Sephardim took their liturgy with them to countries throughout the Arab and Ottoman world, where they soon assumed positions of rabbinic and communal leadership.
-They formed their own communities, often maintaining differences based on their places of origin in the Iberian peninsula.
-In Salonica, for instance, there were more than twenty synagogues, each using the rite of a different locality in Spain or Portugal (as well as one Romaniot and one Ashkenazi synagogue).
+After the expulsion from Spain, the Sephardim took their liturgy with them to countries throughout the Arab and Ottoman Empire, where they soon assumed rabbinic and communal leadership positions.
+They formed communities, often maintaining differences based on their places of origin in the Iberian peninsula.
+In Saloniki, for instance, there were more than twenty synagogues, each using the rite of a different locality in Spain or Portugal (as well as one Romaniote and one Ashkenazi synagogue).

 In a process lasting from the 16th through the 19th century, the native Jewish communities of most Arab and Ottoman countries adapted their pre-existing liturgies, many of which already had a family resemblance with the Sephardic, to follow the Spanish rite in as many respects as possible.
 Some reasons for this are: